Arkounay/QuickAdminGeneratorBundle/docs/Menu.md

 ---

 ?> By default, the menu is generated automatically.
-One menu item will be created for each Crud Controllers detected, and it will be sorted alphabetically.
+One menu item will be created for each detected Crud Controllers, and they will be sorted alphabetically.

 You can however change how it's done, and even add child items.